Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-25-sam/section-25.md

   - Alarms that can trigger a rollback
 * __Hooks__
   - Pre and post traffic shifting Lambda functions to test your deployment

+__SAM – Local Capabilities__
+* Locally start AWS Lambda
+  - `sam local start-lambda`
+  - Starts a local endpoint that emulates AWS Lambda
+  - Can run automated tests against this local endpoint
+* Locally Invoke Lambda Function
+  - `sam local invoke`
+  - Invoke Lambda function with payload once and quit after invocation completes
+  - Helpful for generating test cases
+  - If the function make API calls to AWS, make sure you are using the correct --profile option
+* Locally Start an API Gateway Endpoint
+  - `sam local start-api`
+  - Starts a local HTTP server that hosts all your functions
+  - Changes to functions are automatically reloaded
+* Generate AWS Events for Lambda Functions
+  - `sam local generate-event`
+  - Generate sample payloads for event sources
+  - S3, API Gateway, SNS, Kinesis, DynamoDB…

+__SAM – Multiple Environments__
+See the [samconfig.toml](samconfig.toml) file for example of multiple environment configuration.